jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 HTML page describing the API and giving you a link to the `/metrics` page, which is where all the Prometheus metrics are exported.

 There you have it, a production-ready web service.
-For some values of "production".
-And "ready".

 Of course, the API it offers is really simple.
 You'll need to go in and edit the